Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Future work

 \subsection{The case where $Q$ and $R$ depend on $A_*$ and $B_*$}

 This work, and most of the adaptive LQR literature, seeks to optimize with respect to fixed cost matrices $Q$ and $R$ chosen a priori.
 In practice, though, when designing an LQR controller, $Q$ and $R$ are chosen according to a number of factors, including control objectives, state and input constraints, and the plant dynamics.
-Consider the example of a quadrotor with loss of actuator effectiveness: if the actuator damage were known ahead of time, one would choose $R$ to penalize use of the damaged actuator, making $R$ a function of the unknown parameter.
+Consider an example where the uncertainty $\Theta_{B*}$ is due to a damaged actuator with an unknown loss of effectiveness coefficient: if the actuator damage were known ahead of time, one would choose $R$ to penalize use of the damaged actuator.
+Thus, there is an ideal $R_*$, which is a function of the unknown parameters.